 The problem is that you must master what and why you’re completing each portion of the PECOS version of the CMS Forms 855I and 855R − a major challenge even for seasoned professionals.
 Fortunately, you are not alone in acing the various enrollment requirements essential to your practice’s success and compliance.
 Medicare enrollment applications.

-Here are just a few of the practical, must-have CMS Forms 855I and 855R enrollment process tactics you’ll receive by attending this upcoming 90-minute online training:
+Here are just a few of the practical, must-have CMS Forms 855I and 855R enrollment process tactics you’ll receive by attending this 90-minute online training:

 - Avoid losing revenue from forgotten Medicare submission deadlines